FAQ

 • Support both pistol and rifle use

-freETarget supports all of the ISSF targets up to 300 meters.
-Additional national targets are supported.
+Special national targets are supported.
 New targets can be added as needed.

 Some work is being done for F-Class at 1000 meters, but the results are not yet in.

-How do I make FreETarget?
+How Do I Make FreETarget?

 There are three ways you can build freETarget